Buy Ubiquinol Now

 A healthy diet includes antioxidants, fiber, healthy fats, and vitamins.
 These nutrients, along with Kaneka Ubiquinol®, support heart health, healthy aging, and more.
 Explore our nutritionist-crafted recipes for delicious and healthy meals.
 While some foods contain ubiquinol, Kaneka Ubiquinol® supplementation remains important.
 In fact, it may be the best option for addressing this deficiency in individuals with low ubiquinol levels.

-Fatty fish like salmon, tuna, and sardines are rich in omega-3 fatty acids and contain small amounts of ubiquinol.
-These fish support heart health, brain function, and overall energy production.
-Incorporating them into your meals not only boosts nutrient intake but also adds flavorful variety to your diet, whether grilled, baked, or added to fresh salads.
+Fatty fish like salmon, tuna, and sardines are rich in omega-3s and contain small amounts of ubiquinol.
+They support heart health, brain function, and cellular energy production, adding both nutrients and flavor when grilled, baked, or in salads.

-Nuts and seeds like almonds, peanuts, and sesame seeds are excellent plant-based sources of protein, healthy fats, and trace amounts of ubiquinol.
-They make nutrient-dense snacks and versatile ingredients for meals.
-Whether sprinkled over salads, blended into smoothies, or enjoyed on their own, they help promote heart health and sustained energy throughout the day.
+Nuts and seeds like almonds, peanuts, and sesame provide protein, healthy fats, and trace amounts of ubiquinol.
+They make nutrient-dense snacks or meal ingredients, supporting heart health and cellular energy, whether added to salads, smoothies, or on their own.

 Find quick answers to common questions about getting ubiquinol from food, how cooking affects it, and why supplements may still be important.